-Productivity timers are tools that can keep you on task when you find it difficult to focus.
-And the best one out there is the Pomodoro Method.
+A productivity timer is a tool that can keep you on task when you find it difficult to focus, and the best one out there is the Pomodoro Method.
 If you’re after a tried and true technique that can help you to block out distractions, then keep reading to find out more.

 Table of Contents

-Here are 6 simple steps to follow when you want to Pomodoro:
+Here are 6 simple steps to follow when you want to try the Pomodoro productivity timer:

 - Step 1: Pick a task.
 Remember you can only focus on one thing, so prioritize accordingly.

-- Step 2: Set your timer to 25 minutes.
-You can simply use the timer on your phone or you can take it up a notch and get yourself a tomato-shaped kitchen timer.
+- Step 2: Set your timer for 25 minutes.
+You can use the timer on your phone, an online timer, a time-tracking app, or you can take it up a notch and get yourself a tomato-shaped kitchen timer.

 - Step 3: Work on the selected task.
-For the next 25 minutes, shut off distractions and completely immerse yourself on what’s in front of you.
+For the next 25 minutes, shut off distractions and completely immerse yourself in what’s in front of you.

 - Step 4: When you hear the timer go off, stop working and put a checkmark on a piece of paper.

-- Step 5: Take a short break.
-Make sure it doesn’t exceed 5 minutes!
+- Step 5: Take a short break, and make sure it doesn’t exceed 5 minutes!

-- Step 6: After you have 4 checkmarks on your piece of paper, you can take a longer break of about 15 to 30 minutes long.
+- Step 6: After you have 4 checkmarks on your piece of paper, you can take a longer break of about 15 to 30 minutes.
 After that, restart your count and repeat steps 1 to 5 until you reach another 4 checkmarks where you can take another longer break.

 Supercharge Your Focus